infumap/infumap/README.md

 # Infumap

+> [!IMPORTANT]
+> The `master` branch is the active development branch and often includes work in progress between releases.
+For regular use, please prefer the latest tagged release.

 Infumap is the platform I built to run my life off.

 It’s a giant workspace that provides a powerful set of building blocks that can be pieced together to match a wide variety of needs.